Category Archives: OC Fair & Event Center

 How much: General admission varies.
 Parking is $12.

-More info: Visit Fight Club OC
+More info: Visit Fight Club OCDiscovery Day at the Farm, Dec.
+16

 Where: OC Fair & Event Center – Centennial Farm